-Currently Assistant Professor at the College of Wooster, Jonathan Guez earned a Ph.D from Yale University in 2015.
+Currently Associate Professor at the College of Wooster, Jonathan Guez earned a Ph.D from Yale University in 2015.
 His dissertation, “Schubert’s Recapitulation Scripts,” was co-advised by James Hepokoski and Patrick McCreless.
-In addition to the Ph.D., he holds two “en-route” master’s degrees from Yale, a Master of Music degree from Indiana University, and a Bachelor of Arts degree in music (with a focus on piano) from Texas Tech University.

-He has reviewed article submissions for Music Theory Online and Music Theory & Analysis.
-He is currently the faculty adviser for several student groups at the College of Wooster, including “Don’t Throw Shoes,” an improv comedy group, and the European Student Association.
-And he is the “Fighting Scots Partner” for men’s and women’s tennis.
+He is currently the faculty adviser for several student groups at the College of Wooster and is “Fighting Scots Partner” for men’s and women’s tennis.